foo123/Abacus/examples/README.md

 **Exhaustive Search**

-First we can try an exhaustive search over all perumations of numbers `1..N^2` arranged in a square grid.
+First we can try an exhaustive search over all permutations of numbers `1..N^2` arranged in a square grid.

 ```javascript
 solutions = Abacus.Permutation(N*N, {output:square}).filterBy(Abacus.MagicSquare.is_magic).get();